mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ## Retrospective
 Please answer the following questions:

-1. What is the reason of the design thinking phase "ideate” and how does it work?
+1. What is the reason of the Design Thinking phase "ideate” and how does it work?
 2. Which methods can be used in this phase?